alexbau01/ai-enablement-workshop/readme.md

 ## Technical Setup

+You need to have the following tools installed on your machine:

+- Python
+- Jupyter Notebook Server (e.g. VS Code Jupyter Extension)

 ### Secrets

 Download the secrets for AI Core and HANA Cloud from the BTP subaccount for the workshop.
 Links will be provided.